 Australian apple and pear industry innovation and adoption program (AP15004) and Delivery of apple and pear Future Orchards extension program (AP15005)

-Beginning in 2016, projects AP15004 and AP15005 deliver the apple and pear Future Orchards program, which is responsible for accelerating and expanding the adoption of innovation and technology in apple and pear businesses, and facilitating industry capacity-building.
+From 2016 to 2021, these investments delivered the apple and pear Future Orchards program which was responsible for accelerating and expanding the adoption of innovation and technology in apple and pear businesses and facilitating industry capacity-building.

 Future Orchards is an internationally renowned technology-transfer program.
 It includes regular orchard field walks, orchard benchmarking, and orchard business analysis to deliver world’s best practice and R&D linkages to apple and pear growers in Australia’s major growing regions.

 Project AP15005 was specifically responsible for the technical delivery of the Future Orchards program.
 It covers the Focus Orchards network to demonstrate the adoption of best practice and new technology, Focus Orchard properties, OrchardNet, Orchard Business Analysis reporting and regional trials.

 These investments employed expert guests, in-orchard walks and on-farm demonstration trials to convey world’s best practice and R&D outcomes to growers in each of the eight major apple and/or pear growing regions across Australia (Western Australia, South Australia, Northern Victoria, Southern Victoria, Tasmania, Stanthorpe, Queensland and Batlow and Orange in NSW).
 Front line advisors and community orchard groups provided a conduit to growers in each of the regions to ensure local relevance and delivery of outcomes for growers.

 Orchard walks were held two or three times each year (alternating years) across the eight growing regions.
 Attendance ranged between 175 and 376 participants for each ‘loop’ of orchard walks across the eight regions, depending on seasonality and competing orchard activities.